Emma-Naumann/cp1404practicals/README.md

 # CP1404 Practicals Repository

-## Emma Naumann
+## By Emma Naumann

 ### Overview

+* My name is Emma, and I am in my first year of a Bachelor of Advanced Science.
-* My name is Emma, and this CP1404 practicals repository contains weekly assignment practicals completed in Python.
+* This CP1404 practicals repository contains weekly assignment practicals completed in Python.

 ### 3 Main Principles of "Clean Code"